TheBlueFrog/abc/ReadMe.md

 Given a set of Lidar scans assemble them into a single 3D picture

+Object edge is where a scan is short of the max Inferred edge is from a short scan to max
+Confirmed edge is an object edge from multiple scans

+Coalese objects into a single when edges are confirmed

+Why? who wants to understand objects?

+* For navigation there is no need unless we want to start route planning
+* for obtaining contour maps it's not needed unless it's to remove the objects

+Foliage detecdtion/removal?

 If the data set is incomplete prompt for samples that will help make it complete